 - Accept all working or damaged e-waste items at more than conveniently located stores and attended donation centers.

-- Free pick-up for donations of 25 or more items, within Goodwill Southern California’s operating area.
+- Free pick-up for donations of a combination of 20 or more TVs, Monitors, or Computers within Goodwill Southern California’s operating area.

 By employing GSC Secure Shredding & E-Waste Recycling Services, customers not only take care of business, they help care for the community by diverting materials from landfills and by supporting more than 150 individuals with disabilities who obtain valuable skills training, and enjoy the rewards of dignified employment, a paycheck and a brighter tomorrow.